allenai/beaker-cli/README.md

 ## Getting Started

 1. Create an account at [beaker.org](https://beaker.org)
    and follow the instructions in your [account settings](https://beaker.org/user).
+If you are an AI2 employee please use Google OAuth and your AI2 account.

    These instructions will guide you through installing and configuring the Beaker CLI.
 See [below](#install-beaker-cli) for more options.

-   Request "Scientist" or higher credentials from a Beaker admin to get authorization to create experiments.
-You can either ask on #beaker-users or email experiment-team@allenai.org.
+   Request credentials to run an experiment from a Beaker admin.
+   You can either ask on #beaker-users or email bunsen@allenai.org.
    Please include the email address associated with your Beaker account.

-   **NOTE**: If you recently signed up, you should already have the necessary permissions.

 2. Run your first experiment.
 The following example [counts words](https://beaker.org/bp/bp_qbjvcda1sed7) in the text